mcpe500/kolosal-cli/README.md

 </div>

-Kolosal Code is a powerful command-line AI workflow tool that enhances your development workflow with advanced code understanding, automated tasks, and intelligent assistance.
+Kolosal CLI is a powerful command-line AI workflow tool that enhances your development workflow with advanced code understanding, automated tasks, and intelligent assistance.
 Based on Qwen Code models, it provides seamless integration with your existing development environment.

 ## Features